DanielGriffiths1182/javascript-codewars-archive/README.md

 - 2 Multiply two integers and return the product

 - 3 Return (Even) or (Odd) depending on the integer value of (number)

+- 4 Simple, given a string of words, return the length of the shortest word(s).
+ String will never be empty and you do not need to account for different data types.